peterleimbach/peterleimbach.github.io/docs/cycling-with-AAPS.md

 **Reaction:** Take a rest and corrrect your blood sugar with drinking dissolved glucose.
 Stay calm: arrival comes before speed.

-**Action:** Did you started with IoB near 0?
+**Action:** Did you started with IOB near 0?
 Have you eaten a small amount of middle fast carbs?
 Can you increase this or are the not fast enough for your body?
 Is it possible to prevent going into hypo by reducing the factor for the profile switch?
 Have you disbaled SMBs during ride as explained above?

-#### sky rocket high during ride
+### sky rocket high during ride

 During the ride your blood sugar goes sky rocket high.

-**Possible reason:** You have got taken too much carbs for your IoB at that time.
+**Possible reason:** You have got taken too much carbs for your IOB at that time.
 Beneath for sure the typical technical problems with your insulin pump like leakage or blockage of the catheder!

 **Reaction:** If it is too high for you take a rest and correct with a bolus.
 Keep in mind that you must ride home and therefore make it carefully.
 Drink 500 ml pure water without carbs.
 Stay calm: arrival comes before speed.